midoBB/systemd-credentials-vault/README.md

-# Vault Credential Server
+# Systemd Vault Credential Server

-This Go package provides a server for retrieving credentials from HashiCorp Vault.
-The server listens on a Unix socket and responds to requests for specific credentials.
+This Go package provides a server for retrieving credentials from HashiCorp Vault, designed specifically to integrate with `systemd`.
+The server listens on a Unix socket, validates connecting processes, and responds to requests for specific credentials from whitelisted systemd services.

 This was the first time I've ever worked with Golang (and sockets) so please let me know where I could improve my code.